dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ### Step 4: Enable logging

 In this step, we work on the [logs.py](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/logs.py) provided and enable `Applications insights` using Azure SDK.
 This is a very important step since it allows to determine anomalities, irregularities and visualize the performance.
-The image below shows logs.py emphasizing the command that enables Application insights.
+The image below `(Fig. 9)` shows logs.py emphasizing the command that enables Application insights.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/logspy2.JPG)

 **Fig. 9 - logs.py enabling Applications Insights.**

-The image bellow shows that `Applicatios Insights` are enabled.
+The next image `(Fig. 10)` shows that `Applicatios Insights` is indeed enabled.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/application_insights_enabled.JPG)
 **Fig. 10 - Applications Insights enabled.**

-Then we can access logs output both at the command line as well as at Endpoints section in Azure ML Studio.
+Since `Applications Insights` is enabled we are able access logs output both at the command line as well as at Endpoints section in Azure ML Studio. `Fig.11` shows logs at the command line, while `Fig. 12` shows logs at Azure ML Studio.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/logs_command_line.png)